 4. Shakespeare in the Park

 Watch the Winston McGregor Park transform into a stage in June for Shakespeare in the Park.
-For two days, guests can watch the classic revival of “The Taming of the Shrew” live on stage.
-Spectators can bring their own lawn chairs and coolers of cold drinks for a comfortable experience (Ice Cream truck also available on-site).
+For two days, guests can watch the classic revival of “A Midsummer Night's Dream” live on stage.
+Spectators can bring their own lawn chairs and coolers of cold drinks for a comfortable experience (Food trucks also available on-site).
 This family-friendly outdoor theater event is a fun way to introduce your kids to William Shakespeare.

 5. New Railroaders Baseball

 If you know your Cleburne history, you know that the city’s baseball team garnered statewide fame in 1906 after it won the Texas League Championship.
 The Cleburne Railroaders had a bright future ahead of them.
 Unfortunately, due to unforeseen financial loss, the team was pulled from the Texas minor leagues and the Cleburne Railroaders have been in a hiatus since then.
 In 2017, Cleburne is a baseball comeback town.
 The Cleburne Railroaders are back, and they have a brand-new stadium.
 The minor league baseball season kicks off this spring and runs through the summer.
 Check out the schedule online and buy tickets.

 Minor league baseball isn’t the only sport that’s debuting a new team this year.
 Soccer fans, FC Cleburne is coming to town, too, with upcoming games scheduled at The Depot.
 Cleburne has a lot to look forward in 2017 with two teams sponsored by Neltex Sports Group (that also owns Texas United).